magtools/m2-core/README.md

 Magento 2 core module

 ## codeanalyzer.sh
-Copy the devops/codeanalyzer file to the magento root and perform fast static code reviews.
+Copy the devops/codeanalyzer.sh file to the magento root and perform fast static code reviews.
-You also need to copy the devops/TestPR.xml ruleset file for option 4 and bitbucket pipeline.
+You also need to copy the devops/TestPR.xml ruleset file to app/devops/TestPr.xml to use option 4 and bitbucket pipeline.

 $ bash codeanalyzer.sh